-(For students majoring or minoring in a science.)
+(Intended as a final, capstone course for biotechnology and laboratory management majors; to be taken in a student's last 15 credits.)
 Prerequisite: BIOL 325.
 Recommended: A statistics course.
 An examination of current topics, trends, and applications in the life sciences.
 The aim is to be familiar with life science laboratory and industry environments, communicate scientific principles effectively, practice professional ethics, and demonstrate knowledge of safe laboratory operations.
 Topics include current research, ways to recognize future trends, strategies to solve current challenges, and creative solutions for developing products and services in the life sciences.
 Students may receive credit for only one of the following courses: BIOL 400 or BIOL 495.